bogdanvuk/pygears/docs/blog/riscv/setup.rst

 .. verbosity:: 2

 It doesn't matter anyways because it worked!
 I'll probably get more insight into Spike as the time passes and figure exactly what's happening, but it's enough for the start.
 I invoked the simulator in interactive debug mode in order to check how the test instruction alters the processor state.
 The instruction ``li a1, 1`` should load a value of 1 to the register ``a1``.
-Name ``li`` stands for "load immediate" since it loads to a register a value that is immediatelly available in the instruction code.
+Name ``li`` stands for "load immediate" since it loads to a register a value that is immediately available in the instruction code.
 The code of this instruction is ``0x00100593``, and there it is, the value of 1 in top three nibbles of the code: ``0x001``.

 .. code-block:: bash